suryavirkapur/g3/README.md

     ```

     All vendor sources will be added to the source tarball, so you can save the source tarball and build it offline at
-    anywhere that have the compiler and dependencies installed.
+    anywhere that has the compiler and dependencies installed.

  2. build the package

     For deb package:
-    ```shell
+    ``` shell
     tar xf <name>-<version>.tar.xz
     cd <name>-<version>
     ./build_deb_from_tar.sh